ashikmeerankutty/polkadot-staking/README.md

-# Welcome to PolkStakes!
+# Welcome to Polkadot Validator Ranking!

-PolkStakes - Polkadot Staking Dashboard
+Polkadot Staking Dashboard

-PolkStakes ranking is a new standard for rating Polkadot Validators.
+Polkadot Validator Ranking ranking is a new standard for rating Polkadot Validators.
 This ranking is based on various factors like era performance, commmissions, previous staking rewards, etc.

 The ranking is based on last 5000 staking rewards